shka/STRTprep/doc/protocol.md

 #### Index of reference transcriptome

+This is index for tophat.
 Currently there are three scripts to prepare index of the reference transcriptome.
 It requires two options, (i) genome version, and (ii) location of genome+spike-in index.

 Script | Transcriptome | Created index location
 -------|---------------|-----------------------